Dynamic-Digital/DynamicDigital-Site/_drafts/Google/2021-10-19-GooglePixelEvent.md

 ![Direct My Call](\assets\Press Kits\Google\Pixel 6 Assets\Pixel6-Direct-My-Call.gif)

-Direct My Call allows users to pay less attention when going through
+Direct My Call allows users to pay less attention when going through automated calling systems by automatically transcribing what is said and displaying it on screen in a list that people can then choose from.

+Once a user chooses an option Pixel will stay on hold for them whilst they do something else and then let the user know when a human representative picks up the phone.

+## Overview

+The Google Pixel 6 and Pixel 6 pro are much better than the Pixel 5, especially when considering the fairly big upgrade to both the camera and the processor.